tigerwill90/xsrf-middleware/README.md

  #### Token

- According to [PSR-7 JWT Authentication Middleware](https://github.com/tuupola/slim-jwt-auth) documentation, when the token is decoded successfully and authentication succees, the contents of decoded token as saved as attribute to the `$request`.
-The optional `token` parameter allows you to specify the attribute name of JWT/Branca token that the middleware need to find in `$request`.
+ According to [PSR-7 JWT Authentication Middleware](https://github.com/tuupola/slim-jwt-auth) documentation, when the token is decoded successfully and authentication succees, the contents of decoded token is saved as attribute to the `$request`.
+The optional `token` parameter allows you to specify the attribute name of JWT/Branca token that the middleware needs to find in `$request`.

  Default parameter is `token`
   ```php